Harshit28j/Harshit28j/README.md

 # 💫 About Me:
-I'm currently working on AI & MLC<br>I'm currently in second year of CS branch<br>You can ask me about AI implementation and automation
+I'm currently working on AI & ML<br>I'm currently in second year of CS branch<br>You can ask me about AI implementation and automation

 ## 🌐 Socials: